jsgarvin/music_blender/README.md

 ## Dependencies

-MusicBlender requires you to have [mpg123](http://www.mpg123.de/ "mpg123") installed and in your path.
+You must have [mpg123](http://www.mpg123.de/ "mpg123") installed and in your path.
 MusicBlender does *not* play well with mpg321.

+Obviously, you will also need [ruby](https://www.ruby-lang.org) installed and, for easy installation, [ruby-gems](https://rubygems.org/pages/download).

 ## Installation